 U.S. State Travel Restrictions

 Each of the 50 US. states have enacted their own regulations on travel within that state.
-Many now require facemasks in most public places.
-Some states have at times imposed quarantine requirements if you come from another state they consider high risk.
+Many require facemasks in public places.
 To determine whether a trip you are planning will be limited by Covid-19, you will need to examine the regulations for each state you wish to travel through.
 The rules are changing constantly so make sure you have current information.
 We have links to state and province Coronavirus websites at the end of this post.

 U.S. Government Coronavirus Websites